mattmakai/gitbook-plugin-code-highlighter/README.md

    and the [gitbook-cli](https://github.com/GitbookIO/gitbook-cli)
    installed.

-1. The default **highlight** plugin that is built into GitBook must be disabled, as shown in the below example `book.json`.
-The default highlighter prevents other plugins from processing code blocks.
+1. The default **highlight** plugin that is built into GitBook must be disabled, because it prevents other plugins from processing code blocks.
+Here is an example `book.json` with the highlight plugin disabled and this code-highlighter plugin enabled.

         {
             "author": "Matthew Makai",